moha1325/techsharedraft/README.md

 ## Customization
 At this point we now have a QuillJS editor on our page.
 The next objective is to add more customization to it.
 Luckily, QuillJS makes this fairly simple through the use of modules, specifically a toolbar.

 You can generate a toolbar to be used when intializing the editor.
 Before you do the initialization, just make a new variable representing options you want to include.
 The toolbar is an array of arrays, in which each array represents some group of related items(which will also be grouped on the toolbar).
-Items with more complex options associated with them, such as list types or alignments, are represented by objects or nested arrays.

 So say for example, on top of what we had by default, we wish to add some more things to the toolbar.
 We can make it so the toolbar only contains the level 3 option for headers, along with strikethroughs and subscript/superscripts.
 Lets also add in some more default fonts, a color option, and a button which will clean all formatting off the text.
 To do this, we can initialize the toolbar like so.

 One thing to note is to override default settings for something, you can add a 'false' to the options.
 This can be seen in the header settings, which are set to ['3', 'false'] to indicate that it should include level 3 headers and to get rid of any other default levels offered.

+Some more things to remember
+- Giving options for something as an empty array such as '[]' will just give the default options for the toolbar.
+- Items with more complex options associated with them, such as list types or alignments, are represented by objects or nested arrays.
+- More simple items such as text formatting or single options like the clean option are just strings in their arrays.

 ```
 const toolbarContainer = [